RickRinewalt/pipeline/claude.md_customisations/yolo_protocols.md

 # Claude.md customisations

 ## Protocols (a.k.a.
 YOLO Protocols)
-Standard protocols to be executed when asked:
+Standard protocols to be executed when asked, e.g. "Initialize CI protocol":

 ### Continuous Integration (CI) protocol
 Enhanced protocol with research capabilities and proven implementation-first strategy.
 For systematic CI fixing, testing, committing regularly, push, PR, review, monitor build, repeat.
 The whole thing should run and repeat unattended with zero intervention; the monitoring of the active action and automated merge where possible is critical: